zxul767/ex-machina/content/blog/clean-code-critique/index.md

 For me, this is where the head-scratching begins.
 The highlighted lines makes me feel like we've just taken a leap of logic:

 + What does "relevant multiple" mean and how does it relate to the "next larger prime factor"?
-+ Why does this function have a side effect on `js•multiplesOfPrimeFactors` if its name suggests that it should be a [pure function](https://en.wikipedia.org/wiki/Pure_function)?
++ Why does this function have a side effect on `multiplesOfPrimeFactors` if its name suggests that it should be a [pure function](https://en.wikipedia.org/wiki/Pure_function)?

 It seems like the author is hoping that the code will explain itself, but in this case it falls short of that goal.
 Any hope that the definition of "relevant" would be clarified in the next method is then lost: